ministryofjustice/moj-frontend/docs/components/interruption-card.md

 This might be needed when the user:

-- has met all the success criteria, and they can finish the rest of the application later
+- has met all the success criteria, and can finish the rest of the application later
-- needs to do something after completing the service, for example contact a solicitor
+- needs to do something else after completing the service, for example contact a solicitor
 - needs to complete a task in another service

+#### Example

 <p><img src="/assets/images/interruption-card-example-varied-outcome.png" alt="x"></p>

 #### 5. Showing important content ahead of a task

-As well as responding to an input, an interruption card can tell a user about a task they’re about to start.
+An interruption card can be used to tell a user about a task they’re about to start.

-Users need to confirm that they understand something, and then they're allowed to continue.
-By confirming or continuing, the user is not declaring anything.
-Declarations , which is usually used to confirm that the information they've submitted is correct.
+After the user has acknowledged the content, they can continue.
+They are not declaring anything, though.
+Declarations are for users to confirm that the information they've submitted is correct.
 They are part of the flow and therefore not an interruption.

-Start with the inset or warning text components.
-If they do not work (or something is very important), use the interruption card.
+Start with the [GOV.UK Design System inset text component](https://design-system.service.gov.uk/components/inset-text/) or the [GOV.UK Design System warning text component](https://design-system.service.gov.uk/components/warning-text/).
+If they do not work - or something is very important - use the interruption card.
 This prevents overuse.

+#### Example

 <p><img src="/assets/images/interruption-card-example-important-content.png" alt="x"></p>